Mike Wallace: Politics

 Wallace considered himself a political moderate.
 He was a friend of Nancy Reagan and her family for over 75 years.
 Fox News said, "He didn't fit the stereotype of the Eastern liberal journalist."
 Interviewed by his son on Fox News Sunday, he was asked if he understood why people feel disaffection toward mainstream news media.
 "They think they're wide-eyed commies; liberals," Mike replied, a notion he dismissed as "damned foolishness".

 In a 1979 interview with Mother Jones magazine, Wallace lamented the idea that he was regarded by peers as the "in-house conservative" at CBS News, saying he had "liberal inclinations" and had come from a family of "Roosevelt Democrats."
-However, covering Richard Nixon and Spiro Agnew on the 1968 presidential campaign trail made him more sympathetic to their points of view, and Wallace developed positive relationships with both men, and was also close with Henry Kissinger and William F. Buckley.
-Nixon wanted Wallace to be his press secretary.
+However, covering Richard Nixon and Spiro Agnew on the 1968 presidential campaign trail made him more sympathetic to their points of view, and Wallace developed positive relationships with both men, and was also close with Henry Kissinger and William F. Buckley Jr. Nixon wanted Wallace to be his press secretary.

-Wallace rejected the notion that the United States was a structurally flawed society, citing his humble upbringing and later success (as well as the success of 60 Minutes) as proof the American Dream worked.
+Wallace rejected the notion that the United States was a structurally flawed society, citing his humble upbringing and later success, and the success of 60 Minutes, as proof the American Dream worked.
 He was critical of socialism and government intervention in the economy, calling the United Kingdom a "sad country to visit" due to its stagnating economy, which he blamed on Britain at the time being a "planned economy", and warned the United States would soon follow down the same path.

 Death

 Wallace died at his residence in New Canaan, Connecticut, from natural causes on April 7, 2012.
-The night after Wallace's death, Morley Safer announced his death on 60 Minutes.
+Morley Safer announced his death on 60 Minutes the night after his death.
 On April 15, 2012, a full episode of 60 Minutes aired that was dedicated to remembering Wallace's life.
 He is buried at West Chop Cemetery in Tisbury, Massachusetts.

 Awards

 In 1989, Wallace was awarded an honorary Doctor of Laws from the University of Pennsylvania.
 Wallace's professional honors included 21 Emmy Awards, among them a report just weeks before the September 11 attacks for an investigation on the former Soviet Union's smallpox program and concerns about terrorism.

-He also won three Alfred I. duPont-Columbia University Awards, three George Foster Peabody Awards, a Robert E. Sherwood Award, a Distinguished Achievement Award from the University of Southern California School of Journalism, the Golden Plate Award of the American Academy of Achievement, and a Robert F. Kennedy Journalism Award in the international broadcast category.
+He won three Alfred I. duPont-Columbia University Awards, three George Foster Peabody Awards, a Robert E. Sherwood Award, a Distinguished Achievement Award from the University of Southern California School of Journalism, the Golden Plate Award of the American Academy of Achievement, and a Robert F. Kennedy Journalism Award in the international broadcast category.

 In September 2003, Wallace received a Lifetime Achievement Emmy, his 20th.
-Most recently, on October 13, 2007, Wallace was awarded the University of Illinois Prize for Lifetime Achievement in Journalism.
+In October 2007, Wallace was awarded the University of Illinois Prize for Lifetime Achievement in Journalism.